SK8-PTY-LTD/SK8Tech_Document/en/services/design/branding.md

 A good design requires time and craftsmanship.
 Typically, it takes us one week to conceptualise and prepare 3 proposals.
 Once a proposal is accepted, it takes us another week to refine the logo.
 After the second review, we will finalise the logo, and design other elements.

+### Visual Identity

-Logo & Visual Identity provides you with the essential elements to start a new brand, whether you’re building a new company, or simply starting a new brand.
-The pricing starts from AUD$2,980, you’ll get the following：
+Your brand is what your customer remembers you by.
+Visual Identity provides you with all the essential elements for a stunning brand, whether you’re building a new company, or simply starting a new brand.
+For a Visual Identity Kit, you’ll get the following：

-* A professional logo
-* Branded name card, and 200 of printed copies
-* Email Signature
+1. A Logo Design
+1. Standard and Deluxe Business Cards
-* Letter head & Envelope
+1. Letterhead & Envelope
-* Presentation Folder
+1. Presentation Folder
+1. Brochure

+1. Invitations & Announcements
+1. Brochure
+1. More merchandises upon enquiry

 Contact us if you're looking for If you’re looking for more branded merchandises, our Premium Branding could be a great choice for you.
 Check it out.
-### Visual Identity

 ### Digital Identity

 A premium brand tells a story of its own.
 While Logo & Visual Identity might be enough for basic needs, a Premium Branding would convey much more credibility to your customers.